-With iPhone OS 2 and iPhone 3G, Apple opened up some of their internal frameworks, like UIKit and Foundation for any third party developers.
-Now you can run applications which can compete with software developed in Apple itself.
+With iPhone OS 2 and iPhone 3G, Apple opened up some of their internal frameworks, like UIKit and Foundation for any third-party developers.
+Now you can run applications that can compete with software developed in Apple itself.
 Like we always could do it with AppKit on Mac.
 It was the right and very successful decision.

-During my software engineering career I preferred and prefer to use the same tools and technologies available to the OS vendor.
-It feels more fun to me, I tend to want more control over software I build.
+During my software engineering career, I preferred and prefer to use the same tools and technologies available to the OS vendor.
+It feels more fun to me, I tend to want more control over the software I build.
 I value freedom in power to express any kind of idea, and I do not tolerate any kind of performance cost or compromise in user experience.
-I never cared about building something which is available to the largest group of people possible, but I always wanted to build the best kind of experience possible, and, most important, to deliver experiences which is better than alternatives.
-That’s a corner stone of my personal race to success, be better than others.
-Be different.
+I never cared about building something available to the largest group of people possible, but I always wanted to build the best kind of experience possible, and, most importantly, to deliver experiences which is better than alternatives.
+That’s a cornerstone of my race to succeed, be better than others, sometimes it means to be different.